 Methods section– many articles provide too little information about the design of the study and the research methods.
 Explain why you chose to design the study the way you did in order to answer the research question.
 Don’t forget to discuss ethical issues and informed consent if relevant.
 Most journals routinely require information about research ethics approval.
 Explain briefly that you gained ethical approval from an appropriate body.
 Explain your method of analysis.
 Journals increasingly require more detail than “I undertook thematic analysis”.

-Think about data-display: for qualitative studies there are less hard and fast rules.
+Think about data-display: for qualitative studies there are fewer set rules about how to do this.
 Check the style of the target journal.
 You may develop one or two figures and you can also think about using tables for display some thematic material or models.
 Quantitative data-display is bound by more rules and conventions and the journal style may be quite strict especially with regard to the formatting of tables.
 Before you add too much text in tables check whether this will count towards the word limit.
+Remember to always introduce tables and figures in the text close to where you want them to be in the final article.
+Tables may count in the word count, check before you add too many text heavy tables.

 The discussion section is where you can write about the implications of your findings and in this section you are expected to return to the literature, explaining where your work confirms previous research and/or where you believe it contributes new insights.
+Be clear about what you think are the main implications for practice or policy.
 When you have drafted this section, go back and look at the findings you have presented and ask whether you have substantiated any claims you are making.
 You may wish to briefly comment on any limitations and areas that you believe require further exploration.
+These will have been addressed in your thesis.

 Finally, a short conclusion should include the main “take-home” points: what do you want the reader to remember?
 What recommendations do you have for practice, policy or future research?